ansys/pyfluent/doc/source/user_guide/tui_commands.rst

 ==================

 TUI commands refer to a programming interface that mirrors the Fluent TUI (text user interface).
-There is a TUI command hierarchy defined for each of the two modes, meshing and solution.
+There is a TUI command hierarchy defined for each of the two modes: meshing and solution.
 The hierarchy that is active depends on the current Fluent mode.
 The guidance in this topic applies to both modes.